rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 These are probably the most objective and important guarantees that Elm provides and that are difficult (impossible?) to find in other frameworks.

-- ⛔ No runtime exception.
+- ⛔ No runtime exceptions.
 - 🗿 100% immutable data.
 - 💧 100% pure functions, also in all dependencies.
 - ♻️ 100% type inference.